lxingern/lxingern/README.md

 5. [Take Trails](https://github.com/barbayjuliette/take_trails): Ruby, Ruby on Rails, Bootstrap, PostgreSQL
 6. [A Taste Of Home](https://github.com/f-Xiaoxi/a-taste-of-home): Ruby, Ruby on Rails, Bootstrap, PostgreSQL

 While continuing to look for a job in software development, I will be learning as much as I can!
-Currently, I'm focusing on AWS.
+Currently, I'm focusing on AWS and computer architecture.

 Reach me at lxingern@gmail.com if you want to connect.